marcoman/experimental-100/61-70/63/README.md

 The `step-1` folder contains an in-memory implementation of my book list, which goes away when I close the application.

 The `step-2` folder contains a SQLAlchemy implementation, which persists data.
+This is only a store of a default book.

+The `step-3` folder contains an example of the project where we can add and delete books.

 # Running